brorb/710-wiki/Content/Characters/SYSTEM.md

 ]
 ```

-After it crashed, it skipped Session 3 and the "ACCESS_Subframe" command worked this time:
+After it crashed, it skipped Session 3 completely and the "ACCESS_Subframe" command worked this time:
 ```discord
 [
   {